-- Practical and theoretical studies are interconnected. - The inclusion of updated practical cases are ensured, theory and practice are

-- The advisory board contributes to the assessment of learning outcomes together with the academic team - The organization and the content of practical training, support achievement of planned learning outcomes and meet the needs of the stakeholders as most of the lecturers are also practitioners. - Field trips are organized on a regular basis as well as seminars with stakeholders
+- Practical and theoretical studies are interconnected. - The inclusion of updated practical cases are ensured, theory and practice are - interconnected in teaching and learning. - The advisory board contributes to the assessment of learning outcomes together with the academic team - The organization and the content of practical training, support achievement of planned learning outcomes and meet the needs of the stakeholders as most of the lecturers are also practitioners. - Field trips are organized on a regular basis as well as seminars with stakeholders